 At one point, 60% of all tweets by Congress members talked about Covid-19

-Simple words but lots of them, the key to popularity
+Simple words but lots of them are the key to popularity

 Though most tweets stay in that 30-40 word count, writing longer tweets actually highly increases the probability of said tweet going viral.
 Twitter has a 280 character limit, which means tweets with over 50 words have an average word length of 5.6 characters or less.
 So long tweets with simple wordings seem to be the key to getting popular posts.